GetBreeze/breeze-db-docs/database.md

 ## Running Multiple Queries

-To execute multiple raw queries with a single method call, you can use the `multiQuery` method and passing in an `Array` of queries.
+To execute multiple raw queries with a single method call, you can use the `multiQuery` method and pass in an `Array` of queries.
 This method is an exception to the errors-first rule regarding the callback parameters.
 Instead, a list of `BreezeQueryResult` is given where each result has the `error` property:

 ```as3
 DB.multiQuery([